 I reached I-70, the first road I was at all familiar with since I had left I-56 in Kansas almost a week ago.
 I found it strangely satisfying to have reached it, though I can't and wouldn't ride on it.
 I took pictures from an overpass as the semis honked at me from below.

-I met another biker at a rest stop just north of I-70.
-He was not (yet) a tourist, but had a job ending soon and hoped to take a long trip then.
+was not (yet) a tourist, but had a job ending soon and hoped to take a long trip then.
 He said he did the MS150 every year, no mean feat.

 Near the end of the road for the day was Excelsior Springs, maybe the largest city I'd visited in Missouri.
 It was a pleasant, leafy city with too many hills.
 Here there was another fortuitous road closing: MO 10 was inexplicably closed, so they had a detour that led directly to highway 69.
 This was fine by me, as had 10 not been closed, I would have followed it, then had to double back about 3 miles to get to Watkins Mill, all the while not knowing there was a more direct route on a secondary road.
 With the detour I saved about 5 miles!